Samkth123/KTH-md/Skalbar funktionell prog/Lecture notes typ lecture 7-8 eller något.md

 ;swap! can be used to swap bank-atom to a function of bank which does the body of the previous code.

-;vi måste göra swap! i vår kod
+;vi måste göra swap! i vår kod för swap! is a function used to atomically update the value of an atom by applying a function to its current value
+;basically säger till att update göras atomically

+;no code for stateful stuff as its single source of code

+;Back to favorite number

+; can add logging watcher